Honey (Fighting Vipers): Promotion and reception

+The staff of Chinese magazine Diànzǐ Yóuxì Ruǎnjiàn in their supplemental 1997 issue described her as the standout character of Fighting Vipers, considering her most striking features to be her "adorable face, delicate voice, [and] unique appearance".
+Additional praise went to her movements, comparing them to a cat and calling them unconventional, but also added that her "prickly kitten-like demeanor" contrasted well against her actual personality of a shy and introverted girl only partaking in the tournament to showcase her fashion design skills.

 Western media outlets have also commented on her, with Play magazine stating she remains "one of Sega's most beloved and recognizable characters" long after the game itself was forgotten.
 IGN writer Stefano Castelli attributed some of this to her acrobatic moveset, but also felt that of Fight Vipers cast she was the only character with a decent original design.
 Sega Saturn Magazine meanwhile described her as having "the most crazy whacked-out designed backstory for any videogame character ever", calling her fighting style simple but effective and praising some of the fanservice provided by them visually.
 Meanwhile, Playboy cited Honey alongside other examples of how gaming was steadily introducing strong women in media, emphasizing the work put into the characters as well as their sex appeal.

 Honey has also been cited as a frequent subject of fan works, particularly cosplay, with a store in Japan selling replicas of her costume alongside those of other characters.
 SNK artist Falcoon commented on the subject on social media website Twitter, considering her concept a success and stating he recalled seeing as many cosplays of Honey as those of fellow female fighting game characters Mai Shiranui and Chun-Li.
 Game Charge noted they received a significant amount of fan art of Honey after the release of Fighting Vipers, which they attributed to both how easy she was to draw and her popularity amongst fans of cosplayers, and observed a high presence of the character at cosplay competitions in 1996.